007 MAGAZINE - The World's Foremost James Bond Resource!

 James Bond tops the TV ratings

 With only three television channels to choose from, the first UK screenings of Dr. No, From Russia With Love and Goldfinger all achieved the number one position in that week's overall programme ratings on the ITV network.
-Dr. No was screened for a second time on July 24, 1976; and From Russia With Love was broadcast again on December 28, 1976 - just 7 months after its TV premiere.
+Dr. No was screened for a second time on July 24, 1976; and From Russia With Love was broadcast again on December 28, 1976 - just seven months after its TV premiere.
 It was not until 1982, with the launch of Channel 4, and in 1998 when ITV added their second commercial channel that viewers had more choice.
-Surprisingly, Thunderball was only the seventh most popular programme on the network when it premiered on Saturday, February 26, 1977.
+Surprisingly, Thunderball was only the seventh most popular programme on the network when it premiered on Saturday February 26, 1977.
 The fourth 007 outing had been the most successful of the series when released in cinemas, and could still be seen up and down the country on a double-bill with You Only Live Twice as late as January 1977.
 The lower than usual viewing figures were due to the fact that Thunderball was not originally broadcast in Wales, The Channel Islands, or the South-West of England at the same time as the rest of the UK.
-Harlech, Channel and Westward Television all chose to screen Thunderball at 7.55pm on Sunday, January 27, 1977.
+Harlech, Channel and Westward Television all chose to screen Thunderball at 7.55pm on Sunday February 27, 1977.
 The UK television premiere of You Only Live Twice was fully networked in all ITV regions, and returned James Bond to the top of the weekly ratings when it was viewed in a staggering 20.8-million homes.
-Even the then black-sheep, On Her Majesty's Secret Service, which had its ITV premiere on Monday, September 4, 1978 pulled in an audience of 16.8-million, once again topping the weekly ratings.
+Even the then black-sheep, On Her Majesty's Secret Service, which had its ITV premiere on Monday September 4, 1978 pulled in an audience of 16.8-million, once again topping the weekly ratings.

-Although Diamonds Are Forever began the tradition of the Christmas Day Bond film, and just shown just seven years after its cinematic debut (the narrowest window to date), it only achieved an audience of 14.4-million, making the film the 12th most popular television offering that week, but only the 5th most viewed ITV broadcast.
+Although Diamonds Are Forever began the tradition of the Christmas Day Bond film, and just shown just seven years after its cinematic debut (the narrowest window to date), it only achieved an audience of 14.4-million, making the film the 12th most popular television offering that week, and only the 5th most-viewed ITV broadcast.
 However, two factors played an important part in the lower than usual viewing figures.
 Firstly, the 6.45pm start for Diamonds Are Forever clashed with the last half hour of the popular 1965 Julie Andrews musical The Sound of Music on BBC1, also receiving its UK television premiere.
 This was followed by a Christmas episode of the equally popular BBC comedy Some Mothers Do 'Ave 'Em, and impressionist Mike Yarwood's own Christmas special, both of which garnered huge viewing figures that year.
 The Industry magazine Television Today reported on January 11, 1979 that the BBC1 screening of The Sound of Music had attracted an average of 26.5-million viewers, narrowing missing the record set by Dr. No on ITV in 1975.
 The two comedy shows broadcast on BBC1 at the same time as Diamonds Are Forever attracted 16.5-million viewers, indicating that much of the BBC audience stayed with the channel all evening.
 The second reason that viewing figures were lower than usual was the fact that Diamonds Are Forever was not fully networked, as had been the case with the previous James Bond films except Dr. No, which was not shown in Northern Ireland until December 27, 1975; and Thunderball which was broadcast in three ITV regions on the day after its network premiere.
 Yorkshire Television was completely off-air for the whole of the 1978 Christmas period due to industrial action.
 The Yorkshire franchise of the Independent Television Network accounted for a significant proportion of the viewing population, and the loss contributed greatly to the final audience figures.
 Diamonds Are Forever (along with many other programmes lost due to the strike) was later screened by Yorkshire Television on Saturday January 27, 1979 after the channel had resumed broadcasting in the first week of the New Year.
-This was the third occasion that an EON-produced James Bond film was shown independently by one of the ITV network franchise broadcasters.
+This marked the third time that an EON-produced James Bond film was shown independently by one of the ITV network franchise broadcasters.
 It should be noted that the second ITV screening of Diamonds Are Forever on March 15, 1981 (this time networked in all regions) attracted an audience of over 22.15-million viewers.

 Live and Let Die/From Russia With Love TV Times listings